mdashikqbl/west-tools-manufactur/README.md

  *  Customers Reviews.
  *  admin role
  *  order DashBoard
- *  FAQ PAGE WITH TOW ANSWER
+ *  FAQ PAGE WITH TO ANSWER
  *  No reload issus.

 <h1>Use Technologies </h1>